Fridge And Freezer Parts Help

 Now you know all this, it really is your call on what way you want to go.

 If you understand and wish to take a chance on it, that's absolutely fine as we've done that as well but, at least we can honestly say that we informed you of the risk.

 Next Problem, Finding One!

-It used to be that there was Danfoss and some also rans because Danfoss (just ask about any long in the tooth fridge guy) were solid, reliable and whilst expensive failures of them were very, very rare so good for service technicians as, remember the "we don't want recalls" thing.
+It used to be that there was Danfoss and some also-rans because Danfoss (just ask about any longer in the tooth fridge guy) were solid, reliable and whilst expensive failures of them were very, very rare so good for service technicians as remember the "we don't want recalls" thing.